isomerpages/moe-canossacatholic/_our-school/School Rules.md

 Students are not allowed to wear religious items and jewellery such as rings, necklace, lockets, bracelets, friendship bands etc, sling pouches and lanyards to school.

 Students are only allowed to wear small and simple watches with dark solid-coloured straps (eg. black, blue, brown).
 No smart expensive electronic watches/devices are to be brought to school.
-TEST 3
 <br>
 <br>
 <li><b><u>Fingernails</u></b></li>